rafal-r/airr-react/README.md

 ## Usage
 For components usage please reffer at the moment to the demo app code.

-The demo app itself has also many descriptions that tell more about components.
-So please go ahead and test [demo app](http://react.airr.pl) then play with the code for more understanding.
+## Documentation.

-For the real documentation - it it planned to be written in the future;
+Real docs are planned to be written in the future.
+Methods and properties descriptions aswell as properties specification can be found in library directory at `airr-react/lib`.
+For Airr Components descriptions check [the demo app](http://react.airr.pl).

 ## License